invenia/blog/_posts/JuliaLangFeatures.md

 ## Traits on functions

 We can  also attach traits to functions, because functions are instances of singleton types, e.g. `foo::typeof(foo)`.
-We can use this to do declarative input transforms.
+We can use this idea for declarative input transforms.

-### Example: different functions expect the arrangement of observations to be different
+As an example, we could have different functions expect the arrangement of observations to be different.
-Different ML Models might expect the inputs be:
+More specifically, different machine learning models might expect the inputs be:
 - Iterator of Observations.
 - Matrix with Observations in Rows.
 - Matrix with Observations in Columns.

-This isn't even a matter of personal perference or different field standards.
-For performance reasons there are good reasons to use the different options depending on what operations you are doing.
+This isn't a matter of personal perference or different field standards; there are good performance related reasons to choose one the above options depending on what operations are needed.

-We shouldn't have to deal with this as user, though.
+As a user of a model however, we should not have to think about this.

 The following examples use [LIBSVM.jl](https://github.com/mpastell/LIBSVM.jl), and [DecisionTree.jl](https://github.com/bensadeghi/DecisionTree.jl).
-One could largely avoid this by using [MLJ's interface](https://github.com/alan-turing-institute/MLJ.jl) instead, which takes care of this kind of thing for you.
+An alternative would be to use the [MLJ interface](https://github.com/alan-turing-institute/MLJ.jl) instead, which takes care of this kind of thing.

-First we have some basic functions for dealing with out data.
-`get_true_classes` expects an iterator of observations.
+First we need some basic functions to deal with our data, for example `get_true_classes` expects an iterator of observations.

 ```julia
 using Statistics
 is_large(x) = mean(x) > 0.5